psrivera90/operations-ATM/README.md

 	d.
 If Ok the account balance is updated and displayed

-4. As a Customer I want to deposit check in my bank account through ATM So that I may save my time and perform transactions later
+_4. As a Customer I want to deposit check in my bank account through ATM So that I may save my time and perform transactions later_

 	a.
 Customer needs to be logged in before depositing check